PFA Tips: Back to School

 Get your paperwork organized

 While you’re thinking about organizing new binders, paper and pencils, take a moment to evaluate if your own paperwork is in order.
-If you don’t already have a system in place, download our Guide to Organizing Your Paperwork.
+For tips, download our Guide to Organizing Your Paperwork.